Parkview Health Senior Leadership

 Tasha Eicher joined Parkview Health in 2019, when DeKalb Health joined the system.
 She brings over 22 years of healthcare experience to her role as president of Parkview DeKalb Hospital.
 She previously worked for Community Hospitals and Wellness Centers in Bryan, Ohio, Dupont Hospital in Fort Wayne, St. Thomas Hospital in Nashville, Tennessee, and Lutheran Medical Group in Fort Wayne.
 In 2015, Eicher joined DeKalb Health as vice president of physician services, strategy and development, and she was selected as CEO in March 2018.
 It was during the hospital’s affiliation with Parkview Health in October of 2019 that Eicher assumed the position of president and continues to lead Parkview DeKalb Hospital today.

 Eicher has an associate degree in business from Northwest State Community College in Ohio and an associate degree in health information management from Hutchinson Community College in Kansas.
 She is also a graduate of Western Governors University, where she earned a bachelor’s degree in business and a master’s degree in business administration.

-Juli Johnson, President, Parkview Huntington Hospital
+Doug Selig, President, Parkview Huntington Hospital

 Jordi Disler, President, Parkview LaGrange Hospital